 Our internatinoal multiplier training, Impulse Boost Camp (IBC) is one of our core projects.
-Each summer ifzw impulsstiftung invites 20 young people from Europe and its neighbouring countries to reflect upon how they can best contribute to society, to share methods that make project work more fun and to get the best out of themselves.
+Each summer ifzw impulsstiftung invites 20 young people from Europe and its neighbouring countries to reflect upon how they can best contribute to society, to share methods that make project work more fun and to train leadership skills.
 It is not only an eye-opening experience, but a seminar that brings voluntary work to a next level.

 New methods for a new world.